sergueik/selenium_java/swd_recorder/README.md

 ### Configuration, saving and loading

-The element locators collected by SWET may be saved in YAML format.
+The element locators collected by SWET may be saved in YAML format, using [snakeyaml](https://bitbucket.org/asomov/snakeyaml).
-Example
+Example:
 ```yaml
 version: '1.0'
 created: '2017-02-21'